-The method is simplicity itself: You take ripe tomatoes, simmer them just long enough so they’ve softened a bit, and sieve them though a food mill.
+The method is simplicity itself.
+You take ripe tomatoes, simmer them just long enough so they’ve softened a bit, and sieve them though a food mill.
 You’re done!
 Passata has a million and one uses in Italian cooking, starting with homemade tomato sauce.
 The taste of tomato sauce made with freshly made passata is incomparable.
-But passata can be used in any recipe calling for tomatoes—the kind Italians refer to as in rosso—and as we all know, there are a whole lot of those in Italian cookery.
+But passata can be used in any recipe calling for tomatoes.
+And as we all know, there are a whole lot of those in Italian cookery!

-You can buy passata di pomodoro in jars at fancy supermarkets and Italian delis, but it’s so quick and simple to make at home, why spend the money?
+You can buy passata di pomodoro in jars in supermarkets and Italian delis, but it’s so quick and simple to make at home, why spend the money?
 And with tomatoes at the height of their season, now’s the time to get started.